Near Three Lakes in Oneida County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1962 by the Wisconsin Historical Society.
 (Marker Number 117.)

-Marker series.
-This marker is included in the Civilian Conservation Corps, and the Wisconsin Historical Society marker series.
+Topics and series.
+This historical marker is listed in this topic list: Horticulture & Forestry.
+In addition, it is included in the Civilian Conservation Corps Wisconsin Historical Society series lists.

 Also see . . .
 Chequamegon-Nicolet National Forest.
 Wikipedia entry.
 (Submitted on September 21, 2010.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on September 21, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 677 times since then and 22 times this year.
+It was originally submitted on September 21, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 724 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on September 21, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
 5, 6. submitted on September 25, 2010, by Keith L of Wisconsin Rapids, Wisconsin.